 Marine Insurers are Expanding Cyber Liability Coverage to Address Growing Digital Risks

 Marine insurance companies are increasingly introducing specialized policies that cover losses resulting from system intrusions, ransomware attacks, and operational disruptions caused by cyber incidents.
-Unlike conventional hull and cargo coverage, cyber liability insurance in the maritime sector addresses both first-party and third-party exposures.
+Unlike conventional hull and cargo coverage, cyber insurance in the maritime sector addresses both first-party and third-party exposures.
 First-party coverage includes business interruption, data recovery costs, and emergency response to cyber incidents on the vessel itself.
 Third-party coverage protects against liability claims from charterers, cargo owners, or port operators impacted by a cyber event.

 Notably, insurers are leveraging real-world incident data to develop risk assessment models tailored for maritime operations.
 For example, vessels navigating high-traffic digital ports or using cloud-based logistics platforms face higher premiums due to increased vulnerability to cyber threats.
 Coverage terms now often mandate proactive cybersecurity measures, such as network monitoring, employee training, and system redundancy, aligning risk mitigation with insurance eligibility.